How much can I borrow?

 Location

 The state, city and suburb you live in will affect the amount you can borrow.
 Buying in an area with a flood of apartments and not a lot of population growth will be riskier (in the eyes of the lender) than buying in a high-density city where the population is growing at a rapid rate.
-For instance, the postcodes below are recognised by Lenders Mortgage Insurance providers as areas in which borrowing restrictions may apply.
+For instance, the postcodes below are recognised by lenders mortgage insurance providers as areas in which borrowing restrictions may apply.

 Credit cards and personal loans